Kentucky bourbon balls

-From bourbon balls to Derby Pie, there are a few truly delicious foods that Louisville is famous for.
-So many that we created Louisville Food Tours to share them all with you – and we stuffed as many of these delicious local specialties on our tours as we possibly could!
+From bourbon balls to Derby Pie, there are a few truly delicious culinary creations that were created right here in Louisville – the foods that Louisville is known for!
+In fact, there’s so much unique local cuisine here that we created Louisville Food Tours to share them all with you – and we stuffed as many local specialties on our tours as we possibly could!

-So head out for a bite with us, and enjoy all that Louisville has to offer!
-Here are all the Louisville (& Kentucky) specialties that you must try in Louisville.
+So head out for a bite with us, and enjoy all that Louisville has to offer.
+Here are 8 famous Louisville foods that you must try.

 Hot Brown from the Brown Hotel in Louisville, Kentucky